akka/akka/akka-docs-dev/rst/scala/stream-quickstart.rst

 this question in a streaming setting would to create a stream of counts described as "*up until now*, we've processed N tweets"), but in general it is possible to deal with finite streams and come up with a nice result such as a total count of elements.

-First, let's write such an element counter using :class:`FoldSink` and then we'll see how it is possible to obtain materialized values from a :class:`MaterializedMap` which is returned by materializing an Akka stream.
-We'll split execution into multiple lines for the sake of explaining the concepts of ``Materializable`` elements and ``MaterializedType``
+First, let's write such an element counter using :class:`FoldSink` and see how the types look like:

 .. includecode:: code/docs/stream/TwitterStreamQuickstartDocSpec.scala#tweets-fold-count

 First, we prepare the :class:`FoldSink` which will be used to sum all ``Int`` elements of the stream.
-Next we connect the ``tweets`` stream though a ``map`` step which converts each tweet into the number ``1``, finally we connect the flow ``to`` the previously prepared Sink.
-Notice that this step does *not* yet materialize the processing pipeline, it merely prepares the description of the Flow, which is now connected to a Sink, and therefore can be ``run()``, as indicated by its type: :class:`RunnableFlow`.
+Next we connect the ``tweets`` stream though a ``map`` step which converts each tweet into the number ``1``, finally we connect the flow using ``toMat`` the previously prepared Sink.
+Remember those mysterious type parameters on :class:`Source` :class:`Flow` and :class:`Sink`?
+They represent the type of values these processing parts return when materialized.
+When you chain these together, you can explicitly combine their materialized values: in our example we used the ``Keep.right`` predefined function, which tells the implementation to only care about the materialized type of the stage currently appended to the right.
+As you can notice, the materialized type of sumSink is ``Future[Int]`` and because of using ``Keep.right``, the resulting :class:`RunnableFlow` has also a type parameter of ``Future[Int]``.

+This step does *not* yet materialize the processing pipeline, it merely prepares the description of the Flow, which is now connected to a Sink, and therefore can be ``run()``, as indicated by its type: :class:`RunnableFlow[Future[Int]]`.
 Next we call ``run()`` which uses the implicit :class:`ActorFlowMaterializer` to materialize and run the flow.
-The value returned by calling ``run()`` on a ``RunnableFlow`` or ``FlowGraph`` is ``MaterializedMap``, which can be used to retrieve materialized values from the running stream.
+The value returned by calling ``run()`` on a ``RunnableFlow[T]`` is of type ``T``.

-In order to extract an materialized value from a running stream it is possible to call ``get(Materializable)`` on a materialized map obtained from materializing a flow or graph.
-Since ``FoldSink`` implements ``Materializable`` and implements the ``MaterializedType`` as ``Future[Int]`` we can use it to obtain the :class:`Future` which when completed will contain the total length of our tweets stream.
+In our case this type is ``Future[Int]`` which, when completed, will contain the total length of our tweets stream.
 In case of the stream failing, this future would complete with a Failure.

-The reason we have to ``get`` the value out from the materialized map, is because a :class:`RunnableFlow` may be reused and materialized multiple times, because it is just the "blueprint" of the stream.
+A :class:`RunnableFlow` may be reused and materialized multiple times, because it is just the "blueprint" of the stream.
 This means that if we materialize a stream, for example one that consumes a live stream of tweets within a minute, the materialized values for those two materializations will be different, as illustrated by this example: